Railway Safety Act

-(2) Each of the relevant associations or organizations may object to the exemption on the grounds of safety.
-The objection must be filed with the Minister and the railway company within fourteen days after the notice referred to in subsection (1) is filed.
+(3) Each of the relevant associations or organizations or the railway company to which notice must be given, as the case may be, may object to an exemption on grounds of safety by filing its objection with the Minister and the company within fourteen days after the notice referred to in subsection (1) is filed.

 Marginal note:Minister’s decision

-(a) within seven days after the filing of an objection under subsection (2), confirm the objection if the Minister decides that the exemption threatens safety; or
+(a) within twenty-one days after the filing of an objection under subsection (3), confirm the objection if the Minister decides that the exemption threatens safety;

-(b) within twenty-one days after receiving the notice under subsection (1), object to the exemption if the Minister is of the opinion that the exemption is not in the public interest or that it is likely to threaten safety.
+(c) within thirty-five days after receiving the notice under subsection (1), deny the exemption if the Minister is of the opinion that the exemption is not in the public interest or is likely to threaten safety.